Force over Distance: Chapter 14

 His chief goddamned scientist.

 His head was on Rush’s shoulder.
 His right arm and right leg were draped over the guy.
-Gingerly, without moving, he brushed against the scientist’s thoughts and found the man dead asleep.
+Gingerly, he brushed against the scientist’s thoughts and found the man dead asleep.

 Thank god.

 The memory of the previous night crashed over him.
 The debilitating vertigo.
-The way TJ had been forced to move a second gurney immediately adjacent to Rush’s so they could both get some sleep.
+The way TJ’d been forced to move a second gurney adjacent to Rush’s so they could both get some sleep.
 The scientist’s glare had been one for the record books.
 Even the memory of it was enough to make Young wince.

 How the hell they were gonna make it through this without killing one another was an open question.

-Carefully, keeping the motion as smooth as possible, he threaded his leg free, eased his weight off Rush, pulled back, and sat.
-As soon as he was out of contact with the man, a dull ache began in his temples.
-His sense of the scientist was replaced by pure strain.
+Keeping the motion as smooth as possible, he threaded his leg free, eased his weight off Rush, pulled back, and sat.
+As soon as he broke contact, a dull ache began in his temples.

 Young could feel the damn ship dragging on the man’s mind.
 Hard.

-“You have got to be kidding me.”
+“You have gotta be kidding me.”
 He reached for Rush’s shoulder.
-As soon as he had a grip on the man, the pain faded.
-His sense of Rush’s mind sharpened, approaching the level of clarity he’d experienced when their link was undamaged.
+As soon as he had a grip on the scientist, the pain faded.
+His sense of Rush’s mind sharpened.
 The pull of the ship receded.

 “Great,” he whispered.
 “That’s great.”